alamedyang/natlang-parser/docs-sources/top.md

 ## Block structure

-MGS Natlang currently has several types of blocks, each with their block contents enclosed in a pair of matching curly braces:
+The contents (body) of each block is enclosed in a pair of matching curly braces:

 ```
 <BLOCK DECLARATION> { <BLOCK BODY> }